veiskiboi/Stream2Web/README.md

 ---
 ## ⚠️ Important Notice
-This version still utilizes slow and semi-unstable HLS, this will be updated on next version.
+This version still utilizes slow and semi-unstable HLS, this will be updated to WebRTC on next version for convenience and performance.

 ---
 ## Features